kslides/kslides/README.md

 The `content` value specifies the diagram content.

+[Niolesk](https://niolesk.top/) is a great tool for generating Kroki diagrams.

 ### Heroku

 Go to your Heroku dashboard, choose your kslides app and click